Alfred Adler: Emigration

+In the early 1930s, most of Adler's Austrian clinics had been closed due to his Jewish heritage.
+Some claim he had converted to Christianity, but no sources were found to sustain this claim, and all indicates he remained ethnically Jewish through his life, his wife being Jewish too, so antisemitic policies affected them.
+Adler thus left Austria for a professorship at the Long Island College of Medicine in the US, in 1934.

 Basic principles

 Adler was influenced by the mental construct ideas of the philosopher Hans Vaihinger (The Philosophy of 'As if') and the literature of Dostoyevsky.
 While still a member of the Vienna Psychoanalytic Society he developed a theory of organic inferiority and compensation that was the prototype for his later turn to phenomenology and the development of his famous concept, the inferiority complex.

 Adler was also influenced by the philosophies of Immanuel Kant, Friedrich Nietzsche, Rudolf Virchow and the statesman Jan Smuts (who coined the term "holism").
 Adler's School, known as "Individual Psychology"—an arcane reference to the Latin individuals meaning indivisibility, a term intended to emphasize holism—is both a social and community psychology as well as a depth psychology.
 Adler was an early advocate in psychology for prevention and emphasized the training of parents, teachers, social workers and so on in democratic approaches that allow a child to exercise their power through reasoned decision making whilst co-operating with others.
 He was a social idealist, and was known as a socialist in his early years of association with psychoanalysis (1902–1911).

 Adler was pragmatic and believed that lay people could make practical use of the insights of psychology.
 Adler was also an early supporter of feminism in psychology and the social world, believing that feelings of superiority and inferiority were often gendered and expressed symptomatically in characteristic masculine and feminine styles.
 These styles could form the basis of psychic compensation and lead to mental health difficulties.
 Adler also spoke of "safeguarding tendencies" and neurotic behavior long before Anna Freud wrote about the same phenomena in her book The Ego and the Mechanisms of Defense.

 Adlerian-based scholarly, clinical and social practices focus on the following topics: